 Format for Closing a Business Letter

 Where you place the complimentary closing on the page will be determined by the letter style format used to construct the letter.
 If the letter is written in a block format with all lines starting at the left margin, the complimentary closing will also line up flush with the left margin.
 In the case of a semi-block business letter, the closing is typed to the right of center and will line up with the date at the top of the letter.

 Spacing for the closing is as follows:

 At one time, it was considered improper to send a business letter by email, but that is no longer the case.
 For companies driven by electronic communications, an email business letter is a natural extension of day-to-day practice.
-If you decide to send your business letter via email, formatting changes slightly.
-Don't skip lines for a signature.
-Instead bring your typed name up directly below the closing.
+If you decide to send your business letter via email, ending a professional email is slightly different than ending a business letter.

 Maintain an Appropriate Tone